GeekGuin/GitUsage/git_add/README.md

 # git add

-This command adds the local
+This command makes the local files to be ready to be uploaded to the repository